What to Expect in Trauma Therapy

 - Show up for your first appointment.

-- Start working towards your goals with an experienced therapist in a comfortable setting.
+- Start working towards your goals.

 The initial therapy appointment is also called an intake session.
 It is my first opportunity to meet you and hear whatever part of your story and struggle you are ready to share.
 I strive to make this appointment comfortable by attuning to your need to share a little or to share a lot and then I move at your comfort level.
-Generally, I’m trying to get a sense of what brought you to therapy, what you hope to achieve through therapy, as well as an overall snapshot of your growing up family, your current family structure, your interests, and current coping strategies.
+Generally, I’m trying to get a sense of what brought you to therapy, what you hope to achieve through therapy, as well as an overall snapshot of your growing up family, your current family structure, your interests, and current coping strategies, among other things.

 Sharing Your Trauma Story

 If you have a trauma history, I don’t need the details just yet, just a general idea of what happened to you and around what age.
 Before I ever ask for trauma details, I work with you towards resourcing and stabilization so you feel strong enough and ready to share your story, if it’s a story you can even tell at all.
-I also have strategies to help clients heal from trauma that do not involve recounting the details or constructing a trauma narrative.
+I also have strategies to help you heal from trauma that do not involve recounting the details or constructing a trauma narrative.
 The secret to trauma work is you have to go slow to go fast.

 Length of Sessions and Treatment

 Length of treatment depends on the extent of your trauma, your identified treatment goals, how frequently you attend therapy (once a week, once a month, etc), and what you can financially afford.
 We will work together to find a comfortable rhythm and frequency of sessions.
-It is not uncommon to start our weekly and move to bi-weekly, then monthly, then bi-monthly and so on.
+It is not uncommon to start out weekly and move to bi-weekly, then monthly, then bi-monthly and so on.
 Session frequency is something you can count on me to talk about at the onset of therapy and as therapy progresses.

 Therapy Models and Interventions

-In closing, what I want you to know is that therapy is both hard and rewarding.
+In closing what I want you to know is that therapy is both hard and rewarding.
 My promise to you is to climb in the muck and help you sort it out until you no longer need me.
 If you are ready to schedule an intake, email me, call or text me, schedule online, or use the contact form.